For children who will think and lead in English at the highest levels

 3. Speak

 Students defend their thinking in a live Socratic session with their Navigator.
-The Navigator’s first move after any answer is always a better question — never an evaluation.
+The Navigator’s first move after any answer is always a more thought provoking question — never an evaluation.
 Precision in speech precedes precision in writing.

 4. Write